openlayers/openlayers/changelog/upgrade-notes.md

 #### Hit detection with Text fill

 Hit detection of fill for Text styles is now consistent with that for Circle and RegularShape styles.
 Transparent `fill` and `backgroundFill` is detected, with no hit detection over unfilled shapes.
 To get the previous behavior in Text styles where a transparent fill may have been used to avoid the default fill specify `fill: null`.
-If using FlatStyle notation specify `'text-fill-color': null`.
+If using FlatStyle notation specify `'text-fill-color': 'none'`.

 #### Fixed `textAlign` with `placement: 'line'`